RBI Grade B Exam Analysis

 |Jumbles words ( In 6-7 paragraphs, bold words misplaced)||6||Moderate|

 There were questions 05 questions each based on Wrong Numbers in Series and Comparison of two quantities in this section.
 There were 10 questions on Data Interpretation which were split into two sets of 5 questions each.
-Apart from that, there were 10 Quantitative Aptitude questions which were lengthy, calculative and took a lot of time to solve.
+Apart from that, there were 10 Quantitative Aptitude questions that were lengthy, calculative and took a lot of time to solve.

 |Topic||Number of questions||Level of difficulty|